OR Tambo Regiment: Under the SADF

 Just one week after it was activated, the regiment was mobilised for Operation Duiker and within 24 hours, 240 members were available.
-The regiments first Honorary Colonel was Senator C.C, Schabort on 9 August 1960.
-From 1976 to 1979, Regiment Oos-Rand called up members for the border war.
+The regiments first Honorary Colonel was Senator C.C.
+Schabort on 9 August 1960.
+From 1976 to 1979, Regiment Oos-Rand called up members for active service in the border war.

 By September the unit received it regimental emblem.
 During 1962 the regiment was re-organised as a motorised infantry battalion and on 14 September 1963 it received its Colours.

 Freedom of Benoni

 The regiment received the Freedom of Benoni in 1967.

 The regiment received its ceremonial sword on 18 October 1969.

 Operations

 From 1983 onward, Regiment Oos-Rand was involved in internal stability and township control.